 Note: The second column reports the share of models in which a given variable was included.
 Only coefficients significant at the 5% level were considered based on HAC standard errors.
 For robustness, the Bonferroni adjustment was used to account for a potential alpha-inflation.
 The results, which are available upon request, are qualitatively similar.
 Due to the more conservative significance level the average model contains only two variables.
 The third and fourth columns report the average AUROC and average number of right-hand-side variables, respectively, of all models in which a given variable was included.
-The fifth column reports the average coefficient estimate of all models in which a given variable was included.
 Average coefficients marked with an asterisk have a sign which differs from the expectations.